hoaikhanhnguyen/hoaikhanhnguyen/README.md

 - 📫 How to reach me **coding.khanh@gmail.com**

-- I mainly code in Java and JavaScript at work.
-C++ for my game engine and Unreal, and Python for everything else
+- I mainly code in Java, JavaScript at work.
+C++ for my game engine and Unreal
 - Favorite languages: C++ and Python

 <h3 align="left">Connect with me:</h3>